nueverest/blowdrycss/docs/code.rst

 The "classpropertyparser" module
 --------------------------------

-.. automodule:: python.classpropertyparser
+.. automodule:: classpropertyparser

 The "utilities" module
 ----------------------

-.. automodule:: python.utilities
+.. automodule:: utilities